Day 4: Semantic Chunking — When Meaning Decides Where to Split

 Coming Up on Day 5

-Now we actually get to PDF processing, which is the messy, real-world step where raw documents become clean text ready for chunking.
-Tables, headers, footers, scanned images, weird encodings... all the things textbooks skip.
+Now we actually get to PDF processing, the messy real-world step where raw documents become clean text ready for chunking.
+Tables, headers, footers, scanned images, weird encodings.
+All the things textbooks skip.
+We will also pick up two more chunking flavours along the way: sliding chunks and token-based sizing.